The Reality of Human Trafficking in Indonesia

 Conditions That Create Vulnerabilities

 While many parts of the country are economic hubs due to tourism or trade, Indonesians from impoverished areas are seeking better education and job opportunities.
 Many migrate out of the country with promises of well-paying jobs only to find themselves enslaved as domestic workers or in the fishing, agriculture, logging, or sex industries.
 The demand for sex services in larger cities by both foreign sex tourists and local consumers has created a pipeline for adult and child victims of sex trafficking from all over the country.
-The commercial sexual exploitation of children in tourism is a particular concern in major tourist hubs like Bali, Batam, and Jakarta.
-According to the Trafficking in Persons report, there were 70,000 – 80,0000 children being sold for sex throughout all 34 Indonesian provinces in 2020, but local advocates believe the number is likely much higher.
+According to the Trafficking in Persons report, the nature of trafficking across Indonesia is complex and recommendations include investing in training and support of governmental services and civil society organizations, including the development of the anti-trafficking task force.

 Helping Combat Trafficking